Legislative Update: “Idaho Stop” and Pedestrian Signals to Be Heard Next Week

 IDAHO STOP LAW

-A.B.
-1103‘s authors, Phil Ting (D-San Francisco) and Jay Obernolte (R-Hesperia), bring bipartisan support to a bill that rationalizes the vehicle code for people riding bikes.
+The authors of A.B.
+1103, Phil Ting (D-San Francisco) and Jay Obernolte (R-Hesperia), bring bipartisan support to a bill that rationalizes the vehicle code for people riding bikes.

 Obernolte says he became interested in the issue when he first heard about the so-called “Idaho stop law,” which has been in place since 1982 and allows bicyclists to treat stop signs as yield signs.
 In Idaho, a bicyclist must still slow down and check for other traffic, and the right of way rules are no different.
 But riders can slow down, pause, and negotiate the right of way, without being required to come to a full and complete stop, especially if there is no other traffic.